Energy-consistent Petrov-Galerkin time discretization of port-Hamiltonian systems: Structure-preserving time discretization

 which proves the claim. \end{proof}

 \begin{remark} \begin{enumerate}[label = (\alph*)] \item For finite-dimensional port-Hamiltonian systems of the form~\eqref{eq:pH-findim} the discrete energy balance reduces to

 and the discrete output can be defined from this. \item Note that for the special case of a Hamiltonian system, i.e., with $r \equiv b \equiv 0$, the Hamiltonian is exactly conserved by our scheme.
 This is a stronger property than, e.g., the one achieved in~\cite{mehrmann19-structure} for general Hamiltonian functions.
 There, the estimate is satisfied only asymptotically for $\tau \to 0$. \item Proposition~\ref{prop:discr-energy} makes a statement for $\mathcal{H}(\zh(t))$ for $t = t_i$, but not for arbitrary time points.
 In case $\bilR$ is coercive in all components, boundedness of $\mathcal{H}(\zh(t))$ can be obtained for any $t \in (t_{i-1}, t_i)$ using methods presented in~\cite{ChrysafinosWalkington2010}.
-Since those arguments are available only for coercive $\bilR$ we refrain from presenting the details. \end{enumerate} \end{remark}
+Since those arguments are available only for coercive $\bilR$ we refrain from presenting the details. \item For the scheme in~ \cite{morandin24-modeling} a corresponding discrete energy balance is available. \end{enumerate} \end{remark}